 Mediation can be successful if you and the other person are willing to participate fully in the process and genuinely want to repair the working relationship.
 Mediation is a voluntary process, so you and the other person have a choice about whether you want to participate.
 It is entirely acceptable for either of you to decide not to participate in mediation and your decision will not impact on any formal process.
 For information, advice or access to mediation, talk to your manager at the earliest opportunity.
-And if you’re a manager and need advice, contact the HR Office on 86500.
+And if you’re a manager and need advice, contact the People and Culture Office on 86500.

 Raising a grievance